15 July 2019

 It is quite an undertaking.
 Even a smaller team will carry around 25 tonnes of equipment to each race.
 Larger organisations, like McLaren, Ferrari, Mercedes and Red Bull, will take twice as much.
 Up to nine cargo aircraft will be employed to transport all the equipment needed by the teams, to make them ready to race.

-Once at the track, the materials handling fleet available to the organisers, such as Russia’s Rosgonki, will be made up of a huge variety of vehicles including golf carts, low-frame trailers, compact lorries and scooters, along with 3-, 5-, 7- and 10-tonne forklift trucks.
+Once at the track, the materials handling fleet available to the organisers, such as Russia’s Rosgonki, will be made up of a huge variety of vehicles including golf carts, low-frame trailers, compact lorries and scooters, along with 3- and 5-.
 In particular, Cat® 3-tonne forklifts will be seen in the paddock, in the pits and even on the track, before and after the event itself.
 Tow trucks and telescopic loaders will be placed strategically around the circuit, ready to assist ‘carelessly parked’ cars that are unable to make their way back to the pits under their own power.

 For Cat® Lift Trucks, there will be a sense of pride in seeing its products in action on such a glamorous stage.